abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/tensorflow/baseline.md

 ---

 ## TensorFlow Baseline Testing on GCP SUSE VMs
+This section helps you check if TensorFlow is properly installed and working on your **Google Axion C4A Arm64 VM**.
+You will run small tests to confirm that your CPU can perform TensorFlow operations correctly.

 ### Verify Installation
-This section helps you make sure **TensorFlow** is installed correctly and running smoothly on your **Google Axion C4A Arm64 virtual machine**.
+This command checks if TensorFlow is installed correctly and prints its version number.

 ```console
 python -c "import tensorflow as tf; print(tf.__version__)"
 ```
 ### List Available Devices
-Check which devices TensorFlow can access (CPU, GPU if any):
+This command shows which hardware devices TensorFlow can use — like CPU or GPU.
+On most VMs, you’ll see only CPU listed.

 ```console
 python -c "import tensorflow as tf; print(tf.config.list_physical_devices())"